edwinwebb/pixi-seed/README.md

 ## Static assets

-`import` asset files from within your JavaScript component files:
+`import` asset files from within your JavaScript component files.
+To add more filetypes, look at the webpack.config.js and add a file loader.

 ```javascript
 // Filename: app.js